dsonenberg/GettingCleaningData/CodeBook.md

 * tBodyGyroJerk.std...Z

-## Mag indicates the magnitude of the signal and do not have a directional component associated
+## "Mag" indicates the magnitude of the signal and do not have a directional component associated
 * tBodyAccMag.mean..
 * tBodyAccMag.std..
 * tGravityAccMag.mean..